-Drinking water, tap as well as bottle water, may reasonably be expected to contain at least small amounts of mineral contaminates.
-The presence of these contaminates does not necessarily indicate that the water poses a health risk.
+Drinking water, tap as well as bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of these contaminates do not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).